Blackburn College Admission Requirements

 |Less than 16||Low||<39%|

 You will need above average high school grades to get into Blackburn College.
 The average high school GPA of the admitted freshman class at Blackburn College was 3.32 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #29 in Illinois for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Blackburn College accepts 60% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|